itsschwer/schwer-scripts/README.md

         return null;
     }

-    public static void WriteSaveDataFile(SaveData saveData, string filePath) {
+    // Writes the save data to a file at the specified location. public static void WriteSaveDataFile(SaveData saveData, string filePath) {
         BinaryFormatter formatter = new BinaryFormatter();
         using (FileStream stream = new FileStream(filePath, FileMode.Create)) {